daveboutcher/presentations/git-advanced/git.md

 [master (root-commit) 8102793] First version
  1 file changed, 7 insertions(+)
  create mode 100644 src/main.cpp
 (master)$
 ```

 ---

 # GUI vs command line

-In this talk I will primarily be using the command line
+In this talk I will be using the command line

-There are GUI tools available for GIT
+There are GUI tools available for GIT like VSCode

 - Not as widely used as the command line
 - Generally can’t do everything the command line can
+- Someone else can do the VSCode GitLens talk

 ---